xjtju/PinT/README.md

 ## Design and implementation
 <p align="center"><img src="./doc/images/Architecture.png"  height="300px"></img></p>

-There are four main objects and other two auxiliary objects in the framework.
+There are five main objects and other two auxiliary objects in the framework.
 - **PinT**: for ini configuration, see the pint.ini sample file for details
-- **Grid**: manages the uniform mesh, holds the physical variables, iniializes variables and applys boundary conditions, synchonizes guard cells, outputs result, and so on.
+- **Grid**: space parallel manager, manages the uniform mesh, holds the physical variables, iniializes variables and applys boundary conditions, synchonizes guard cells, outputs result, and so on.
-- **Driver**: the driver of the PinT process. it implements the Parareal algorithm, and controls the execution flow of the program, especially the time parallel flow.
+- **Driver**: time parallel manager, and the driver of the PinT process. it implements the Parareal algorithm, and controls the execution flow of the program, especially the time parallel flow.
 The core function of the Driver is evolve(), it provides the template of Parareal algorithm, and drives the problem-specific coarse/fine solvers to evolve along the time slices within the whole time domain.
+- **Solver**: the abstract interface of coarse/fine solvers used by Parareal method, perform the time integration over one time slice.
-- **Solver**: the abstract interface of all solvers for the framework, its most imporant sub class is linear solver based on [PBiCGStab](https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method).
+- **LS**: the abstract interface of linear solvers used by the coarse/fine solver, its most imporant sub class is PBiCGStab implemented the [biconjugate gradient stabilized method](https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method).

 - Output : outputs the grid variables for debugging, ASCII format is supported for small runnings.
 HDF5 output is now supported for dumping out large data, but not well tuned, and only for local grid, you have to collect all the .h5 files and combine them manually.
 - Monitor: a simple wrapper of PMLib for easily open or close the profiling function.